TutsWiki/source/content/java/postgresql.md

 1. Password Authentication Failed: That means the entered password is wrong
 2. `psql` not found: That means the environment variable is not correctly setup.

 In the above setup, you will also get GUI Software for Database Management called `PGAdmin4`.
 You can find the executable in the directory `pgadmin/pgadmin4.exe` inside the *Installation Folder*.
 In the left pane, you can select the server.
-When selected, it will ask the password for *postgres*, you should enter the password from Step `2.4`.
+When selected, it will ask the password for postgres user, you should enter the password from Step `2.4`.

 The GUI will open in the browser and will look like this.